hpidcock/gophertest/README.md

 To be able to test your project it must currently conform to these requirements:
 - Build without Cgo (pure go)
-- Flags should be registered and parsed inside of TestMain
-- Avoid mutating shared variables via init/package level variable init (move these into a TestMain function)

 ## Installing